davechiu/2012-Portfolio/README.md

 Photos in Landscape show best due to how the images are stretched to the size of the browser window, I'm using media queries to do some letterboxing for portrait oriented screens... so if you want to show portrait oriented photos, you'll have to manually letter box them.
 Maybe some day in the future I'll detect the aspect ratio of the image and adjust accordingly.

-Also works best with photos _without_ watermarks, also due to the nature of the stretching, they'll most likely end up clipped; but for the purposes of this public repository I'm including watermarked photos.
+Works best with photos _without_ watermarks, due to the nature of the stretching and footer placement, they'll most likely end up clipped; but for the purposes of this public repository I'm including watermarked photos.
 I may take the time in the future to do a virtual watermark in the future as well.

 ## My Implementation